Your copywriting FAQs... answered

 The more notice you can give, the better.
-As a guide… a minimum of one week’s notice for smaller projects and two–four weeks’ notice for larger projects is ideal.
-Having said that…we don’t live in an ideal world and I appreciate deadlines crop up at the last minute!
+As a guide… a minimum of two week’s notice for smaller projects and four weeks’ notice for larger projects is ideal.
+Having said that… we don’t live in an ideal world and I appreciate deadlines crop up at the last minute!
 If you’re up against it, drop me an email/give me a call and I’ll do my best to help at short notice.

 You’ll get the most from the service if you already have content in place with the ideas mapped out – so I can edit and get it publish/print ready for you.
 As an example, one of my clients knew what he wanted to say on his website but wasn’t happy with the flow, so he sent it to me to edit/rework.
 I’ve worked in a similar way with clients on their blog posts – they’ve talked me through what they wanted to say and I’ve written it up.
 Take a look at my copy editing service if you think it’s for you.

 Please complete my Five Quick Questions form and I’ll be in touch.